 How to find the best VoIP service provider

 If you’re thinking about switching to VoIP, finding the best VoIP system is all about identifying the functionality you need.
 Here are some VoIP features to help your team work more efficiently and effectively:

 - Share phone numbers: Collaborate on voice calls and texts while seeing when your team members are on the phone or typing in real-time.

 - Snippets and auto-replies: Save time by creating canned messages you can send in a snap or by setting up auto-replies to missed calls, voicemails, and texts.

 - Auto-attendants (IVR): Reduce your need for a secretary by allowing your callers to route themselves to the right extension by using a menu at the start of the call.

 - Integrations: Connect your phone with essential business tools like HubSpot, Slack, and email.

-- Business hour settings: Create work-life balance with a separate business phone number, and set business hours that ensure you don’t get ringed when you’re out of office.
+- Business hour settings: Create work-life balance with a separate business phone number, and set business hours to ensure you don’t get ringed when you’re out of the office.

 - Call recording: Make sure your sales and customer support calls meet your quality standards by reviewing your conversations after they’re complete.